Snory/RobinOnTheWayBlog/content/blog/UnityShaderGraph/index.md

 description: "Follow me along as I dive deep into the world of Shader graph, unraveling the techniques and tools to create stunning shaders and breathe life into virtual worlds"
 ---

 This post will guide you through my journey of learning shaders in Unity.
-My ultimate objective is to create an environment reminiscent of the one found in 'Master of Anima.'
-While I aim to recreate some of its mechanics, I intend to infuse them with a unique interpretation.
+My ultimate objective is to create an environment reminiscent of the one found in 'Master of Anima.', beucase I would like to recreate some of its mechanics which I intend to infuse them with a unique interpretation.

 ## Table of Contents